mikelawrence/WiFi-Gate-Control-Board/README.md

   * All +12V switched outputs verified.
 Overload tested also.
   * All 2 Normally Open outputs tested.
   * Full-bridge motor control has been tested up to 30A.
 Far more than needed.
   * Motor current sensing verified.
+Removed U26 and connected IN input for each half-bridge directly to processor.
+Needed to set both half-bridges to active low so MIS offset could be measured unloaded.

 ## Board Preview